British drugs company BTG lifts revenue guidance

-LONDON British drugs company BTG (BTG.L) lifted its forecast for annual revenues by as much as 4 percent on Thursday, citing the benefits of a U.S. acquisition and the reversal of currency headwinds.
+LONDON Feb 5 British drugs company BTG lifted its forecast for annual revenues by as much as 4 percent on Thursday, citing the benefits of a U.S. acquisition and the reversal of currency headwinds.

 The company, whose products include a treatment for varicose veins and anti-venom drugs, said it now expected revenues in the range of 345 million pounds ($528 million) to 360 million pounds, higher than previous guidance of 330 to 345 million pounds.